Last Updated on

 What Is Free Soul Vegan Protein?

-As you can probably guess by the name, this is a vegan protein supplement that has been specifically formulated for women.
+As you can probably guess by the name, this is a vegan protein that has been specifically formulated for women.

 See, the problem you’ll encounter with many supplements is that the standard serving size is actually too much for female needs.
 As a result, you'll end up trying to measure out partial scoops, which is never an exact science.